typedwires/OpenAI-Spotify-Generator/README.md

 <b>Summary</b>

-This code creates a new Spotify playlist and fills it with tracks determined by the results of queries made to OpenAI's API.
+Using Spotify's APIs, this code creates a new Spotify playlist and fills it with tracks determined by the results of queries made to OpenAI's API.